JPWS2013/16413-fa2022-project/README.md

 1. Place the sugar box on a nearby countertop
 2. Place the potted meat can in the red drawer

-This writeup begins by describing how the sequence of activities needed to accomplish both tasks is generated.
-Then, the next section describes how each activity is translated into motion paths of the base or arm.
-Finally, the last section describes how a constrained optimization problem formulation is used to generate an optimized trajectory for the robot arm.

 ## Part 1: Activity Planning

 ### Domain Assumptions ###